Our Forest Gate Stories

 - Was unique/authentic/aesthetically pleasing and compelling to an internal school audience, as well as to the Forest Gate and wider public.

-The conversations we had with parents and teachers kept leading back to the idea that instead of capturing places as lines on the map, it would be interesting to capture stories of how families had come to Forest Gate.
+The conversations we had with parents and teachers kept leading back to the idea that instead of focusing on particular places in Forest Gate - that it would be interesting to capture stories of how families had come to Forest Gate.
 As a result, we produced a beautiful zine "Our Forest Gate Stories" with Rabbits Road Press.
 The stories - tales and trials of wisdom, humour, despair and resilience - are a snap shot of the diverse journeys and realities of the communities living in Forest Gate today; communities that are often stereotyped in one-dimensional ways, and spoken about, as opposed to being spoken to.

 The zine provided a platform for parents from marginalised communities to tell their life stories and journeys in their own terms.
 For the majority of the parents it was their first time being able to speak about their stories to someone and doing so gave them a sense of pride.
 Sayema, one of the mothers involved, said “I am really happy to be able to share my story and inspire other people.
 There are parts of my story that I have never told anyone else before.”

 Another mother, Tania, said “This is the perfect time for me to share my story, I’ve been wanting to do it for a while.
 I cannot thank you enough for letting me be a part of this, it means a lot to me!”